 Completely fill all cartons.
 If there are open spaces, fill them with a filler like crumpled paper to avoid shifting.

-Pack a special "last on truck, first off truck" box that will include light bulbs, a flashlight, water, a favorite toy for your children, a set of towels and linens, coffee pot, etc. Carry your valuables (jewelry, furs, money, etc.), medication, and important papers with you—don’t pack them in the truck.
+Pack a special "last on truck, first off truck" box that will include light bulbs, a flashlight, water, a favorite toy for your children, a set of towels and linens, a coffee pot, etc. Carry your valuables (jewelry, furs, money, etc.), medication, and important papers with you don’t pack them in the truck.

 Notify the post office of your change of address.
-Send out change of address cards to business, friends, and relatives prior to moving.
-Many movers will provide you with official notification forms for utility companies, banks, government agencies, publications, social and professional organizations.
+Send out change of address cards to businesses, friends, and relatives prior to moving.
+Many movers will provide you with official notification forms for utility companies, banks, government agencies, publications, and social and professional organizations.